Here Comes a Sound of Change - Nothing ear (1)

 Power runs deep on ear (1) with up to 5.7 hours of listening time and up to 34 hours with the case[i].
 The compact power source delivers ultra-fast charging - 10 minutes charge of the case delivers up to 8 hours for a day's power.
 The Nothing ear (1) charges wirelessly and is compatible with all Qi chargers.

-Availability for Nothing ear (1) starts at 9 am EDT on 31 July 2021 via a limited drop on nothing.tech.
-Open sales begin on 17 August 2021 across 45 countries and regions, including the USA, Canada and the UK, both at nothing.tech and select retailers.
+Availability for Nothing ear (1) starts at 14:00 BST on 31 July 2021 via a limited drop on nothing.tech.
+Open sales begin on 17 August 2021 across 45 countries and regions, including the UK, USA and Canada, both at nothing.tech and select retailers, such as Selfridges.

 To stay updated on all the latest information, please follow Nothing on Instagram and Twitter, or visit nothing.tech and subscribe to the newsletter.